difference between mitosis and meiosis class 9

 – Mitosis results in growth, repair, or replacement of damaged cells, whereas meiosis leads to the production of gametes (sperm and egg cells) for sexual reproduction.

-See also difference between root and stem
+See also difference between sem and seo

 In conclusion, understanding the differences between mitosis and meiosis is essential in class 9 biology as it aids in the comprehension of how cells divide and inherit genetic information.
 Both these processes are critical in various aspects of life, including growth, repair, and reproduction.